alat-rights/qkkdata/README.md

 Experiment data (figures only) available in `test8`. **Experiments were run quickly.
 Please take data with a grain of salt.**

+**NOTE FOR SCATTERPLOTS:** The scaling of the X and Y axes may not be linear.

 Invocation of `sample.py` used to gather experiment data:
 ```
 python sample.py --init_from=gpt2 --start="What is the answer to life, the universe, and everything?" --num_samples=1 --max_new_tokens=1